CDLUC3/opensearch-tutorial/README.md

 # OpenSearch experiments

-Experiments configuring OpenSearch to work with our common application patterns
+Experiments configuring OpenSearch to work with our common application patterns.

+OpenSearch is an open search fork of the [elk stack](https://aws.amazon.com/what-is/elk-stack/#:~:text=The%20ELK%20stack%20is%20an,Elasticsearch%2C%20Logstash%2C%20and%20Kibana.) which consists of Elastic Search, Logstash and Kibana.  *OpenSeach Dashboards* is the open source fork of Kibana.

 ## References
 - [Learning the Elastic Stack](https://www.linkedin.com/learning/learning-the-elastic-stack-2?u=76816210)